Pairing: Rodney/team, OT4

 "My people have always bathed without clothing.
 Is it not the same with yours?"

-."
+"Not in public."
 Rodney fumbled the kit, pushing it in Ronon's general direction.
 "Are you planning to get naked, too?
 Because if you are, I'm, uh, standing guard.
 Facing the other way."

 "You think I'm ugly, McKay?"